magepages/mpdocs/docs/one-step-checkout-m2/user-guide.rst

 * In the **One Step Checkout Description** field, enter the short description to describe the One Step Checkout page.
 * In the **Default Shipping Method** field, set default shipping method in the checkout process.
 * In the **Default Payment Method** field, set default payment method in the checkout process.
 * In the **Allow Guest Checkout** field, select "Yes" to allow checking out as a guest.
-Guest can create an account on the checkout page.
+Also, guests can create an account on the checkout page.
-* In the **Can Show Billing Address** field, select "Yes" to allow customers can shipping to a different address from billing address.
+* In the **Can Show Billing Address** field, select "Yes" to allow shipping items to a different address from billing address.
 * In the **Use Auto Suggestion Technology** field, select one of the following options

   * No: if you don't want to use auto-suggestion technology